solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ```

 This will create a new token account for the account that is currently set in
-the solana config.
+the Solana config.
 You can also specify a different account by adding the
 address at the end of the command.

 And now we can finally mint some tokens into that token account: